Applications for 2026–2027 are open!

 Do I need to reapply to BRYC every year?

-No. However, once you are in BRYC, you are held to a high standard.
-For Fellows to remain in BRYC, they must attend at least 80% of BRYC programs and complete other grade-specific program expectations as directed by your program manager.
+Remember: Once you are in BRYC, you are held to a high standard.
+For Fellows to remain in good standing with BRYC, you must attend at least 80% of BRYC programs and complete other grade-specific program expectations as directed by your program manager.

 What if I run into issues with the application form?